 3. The Apartment (1960, dir: Billy Wilder)

 Sleeping your way to the top of the corporate ladder isn’t the most ethical business strategy, but it can be effective.
 C.C.
-Baxter (Jack Lemmon) doesn’t sleep his way to the top of Consolidated Life, but you could say it’s sleeping-to-the-top adjacent (to borrow a phrase hopefully archaic by the time you read this).
+Baxter (Jack Lemmon) doesn’t sleep his way to the top of Consolidated Life, but you could say it’s sleeping-to-the-top adjacent (to borrow a phrase that should be archaic by now).
 The affable bachelor routinely loans out his New York City apartment to mid-level company executives for their illicit rendezvouses, even going as far as providing booze and cheese crackers while he waits outside in the cold like a schnook.
 If writer-director Billy Wilder and co-writer I.A.L.
 Diamond are to be believed, corporate America of 1960 entailed a lot of extracurricular activity, or at least that was the case at the fictitious Consolidated Life, where even big boss Jeff Sheldrake (Fred MacMurray) is not beyond leading on Fran Kubelik (Shirley MacLaine), the company’s elfin elevator operator on whom Baxter is smitten.
 Like Wilder’s best work, this comedy-drama comes with a bitter aftertaste.

 2. The Big City (1963, dir: Satyajit Ray)